 Should You Buy A House Before Selling Your Own?

 Selling your property quickly before buying another means that you’ll have cash in the bank once you find a property you want.
-If you also have a pre-approved mortgage then you’ll be in an even stronger position when it comes to buying.
+If you also have a pre-approved house repayments then you’ll be in an even stronger position when it comes to buying.
 Because you’re not in a chain, you’ll be more desirable to a seller who may be wanting to complete quickly.

 If you’re selling your property before buying a new one, you won’t need a quick sale, therefore you can wait for the right price.
 The same can be said for when you are ready to buy – house prices may have dropped, meaning you’ll get a better deal on your next house.
 You can also try to slow down the selling process by agreeing a specific period of time you’re happy to wait before agreeing an offer and, then again, before exchanging and completion.